 Founded in 1736 on the western bank of the Savannah River, Augusta, Georgia became the second town of the 13th British colony.
-General James Edward Oglethorpe, the colony’s founder, ordered the settlement and chose its location at the head of navigation of the Savannah River below the shoals created by the fall line.
+General James Edward Oglethorpe, the colony’s founder, ordered the settlement and chose its location at the head of navigation of the Savannah River.
 Oglethorpe’s vision was to establish an interior trading post for purchasing furs and other commodities from Native Americans to compete with New Savannah Town, a small outpost on the South Carolina side of the river.

 As traders populated the town, they brought their wives and began to have children.
 The desire for a more civilized atmosphere dictated the need for a church.
 As a British colony, Georgia petitioned the Society for the Propagation of the Gospel for a minister after constructing a church building in 1749.
 The first minister, the Reverend Jonathan Copp, arrived in 1751 and began conducting services according to the rites of the Church of England.
 After Georgia’s division into parishes in 1756, the Augusta District fell into St. Paul’s Parish, and the Augusta church became known as St. Paul’s Church.